Admissibility of control operators for positive semigroups and robustness of input-to-state stability: Robustness of ISS

 To proceed, we introduce key concepts.
 A semigroup $\T$ is strongly exponential stable, if there exist $M,\theta> 0$ such that

-If the right-hand side of the above inequality holds with respect to the norm $\Vert\cdot\Vert_X$, $\T$ is uniform exponential stable, which is equivalent to $\omega_0(A)<0$.
+If the right-hand side of the above inequality holds with respect to the norm $\Vert\cdot\Vert_X$, then $\T$ is uniform exponential stable, which is equivalent to $\omega_0(A)<0$.
 Since $s(A)\le \omega_0(A)$, uniform exponential stability implies $s(A)<0$.
 When $\omega_0(A)=s(A)$, one says that $\mathbb{T} $ satisfies the spectrum determined growth property (\cite[p.
 161]{CZ}).
-This property holds for many classes of semigroups, including positive semigroups (see, e.g., \cite[Chap.
-V]{NEN}).
+This property holds for many classes of semigroups, such as positive semigroups in $L^p$-space for $p\in [1,+\infty)$; see, e.g., \cite{Lutz1} or \cite[Thm.
+1]{Lutz2}.
 We now recall the definition of ISS for linear control systems.
 Indeed, according to \cite[Def.
 2.7]{JaNPS} (see also \cite[Def.
 3.17]{Andri}), we select the following definition. \begin{definition} Let $A$ be the generator of a C$_0$-semigroup $\T$ on $X$ and $p\ge 1$ a real.
 Then, system \eqref{diff-equ} is called exponentially $L^p$-input-to-state ($eL^p$-ISS for short) with a linear gain if there exist $N,\mu,G>0$ such that for every $t\ge 0$, $x\in X$ and $u\in L^p(\R_+;U)$ \begin{itemize} \item[(\emph{i})] $z(t)\in C(\R_+;X)$, \item[(\emph{ii})] $ \Vert z(t,x,u)\Vert_X\le Ne^{-\mu t}\Vert x\Vert_X+G\Vert u\Vert_{L^p(\R_+;U)}. $ \end{itemize} \end{definition} \begin{remark} It follows from the above definition that e$L^p$-ISS of \eqref{diff-equ} is fully characterized by the uniform exponential stability of $\T$ and the $L^p$-admissibility of $(A,B)$ for $p\in [1,+\infty)$.
 In this case, $G:=\sup_{t>0}\kappa(t)$ where $\kappa(\cdot)$ is the constant of admissibility in \eqref{S2.2'}, see \cite[Rem.
 2.12]{JaNPS}.
 If, additionally, $z(\cdot)$ is continuous w.r.t. time in the norm of $X$, then \eqref{diff-equ} is exponentially $L^\infty$-ISS (see, \cite[Sect.
 2]{JaNPS} and \cite[Sect.
 3.2]{Andri} for more details). \end{remark} \begin{remark} We note that the estimate in Definition \ref{ISS-def} is a special variant of ISS estimates.
 Such stability estimates have proven to be a powerful tool to simultaneously investigate the internal stability and the robustness of dynamical systems to external controls or disturbances.
 For an overview of recent developments in ISS, the reader is referred to the survey paper \cite{Andri} and the books \cite{KaKr,Mir}. \end{remark}